What Is Air Receiver Tank: Full Guidelines

 Consult the OSHA guidelines for pressure vessel safety for more information.

-Can Your Air Receiver Tank Help You Save Money?
+Can Your Air Receiver Help You Save Money?

-An appropriately-sized air receiver tank will improve the efficiency of your system—and can even reduce your operating costs for your compressed air system.
-Your air receiver tank reduces energy consumption and saves wear and tear on your system.
+An appropriately-sized air tank will improve the efficiency of your system — and can even reduce your operating costs for your compressed air system.
+Your air receiver reduces energy consumption and saves wear and tear on your system.

 Air Reservoir

-Your compressed air receiver tank is like a battery for your facility, providing an extra reservoir of compressed air you can draw on during periods of high demand.
-This lets you reduce the overall operating pressures for your system, resulting in lower energy costs.
-You may also be able to purchase a smaller air compressor with lower CFM capacity by relying on your air receiver tank for high-demand events.
+Your compressed air receiver is like a battery for your facility, providing an extra air reservoir you can draw on during periods of high demand.
+This lets you reduce the overall PSI for your system, resulting in lower energy costs.
+You may also be able to purchase a smaller air compressor with lower CFM capacity by relying on your air tank for high demand events.

 Cycle Count Reduction

-As explained above, the air receiver tank reduces cycles counts for your air compressor by evening out peaks in compressed air demands.
-Lower cycle counts add up to lower energy use and less wear and tear on other system components, extending the life of your air compressor.
+As explained above, the air receiver tank reduces cycle counts for your air compressor by evening out peaks in compressed air demands.
+Lower cycle counts add up to lower energy use and less wear and tear on other system components, extending the life of your compressor.

 Pulsation Dampening